Can I Store Greywater?

 Why Treatment for Storage Isn't Practical

-Technically, yes—you can treat greywater to make it safe for storage, but it’s not simple.
-You’d need a multi-step treatment process involving:
+Technically, yes, you can treat greywater to make it safe for storage, but it is not simple.
+You would need a multi-step treatment process involving:

 • Biological filters